Valentin0709/valentin0709.github.io/index.md

 ### The hungry rabbit

 René Descartes has divided his garden into 5 x 5 equal grass patches and built a wooden fence which runs across the diagonal, from south-west to north-east.
-As a ture coordinate system enthusiast, Descartes assigned two values to each corner based on its horizontal and vertical distance from the lower-left corner which has the coordinates (0, 0).
+As a true coordinate system enthusiast, Descartes assigned two values to each corner based on its horizontal and vertical distance from the lower-left corner which has the coordinates (0, 0).
 In the upper-right corner of the garden (5, 5), Descartes has cultivated a couple of carrots that catch the attention of a hungry rabbit which enters the garden at the point (0, 0) wanting to help himself with a snack.
 Descartes tells the rabbit that he can take one if he calculates the number of paths of minimum length he can take from (0, 0) to (5, 5), without crossing the fence and walking only along the edges of the grass patches.

 <figure style="text-align: center; display:block;">
   <img src="/Images/rabbit.jpg" width="75%" />